Solution Architect: Processes, Role Description, Responsibilities, and Certifications

 Project and resource management skills

 While a solution architect doesn’t directly get involved in project management, accounting for deadlines and given resources is inevitable.
-Solution architects must be able to make decisions about which solutions are advantageous and which are worthless in a given situation.
+Solution architects must be able to decide which solutions are advantageous and which are worthless in a given situation.
 They must be focused on business results and understand how to achieve them according to the given timeframes and resources.

-Besides that, it’s important that solution architects consider the project from a long-term perspective and understand that the solution might need to scale and adapt to possible changes in the future.
-So, being the one who knows the ultimate target, they guide the development process accordingly.
+Besides that, solution architects must consider the project from a long-term perspective and understand that the solution might need to scale and adapt to possible changes in the future.
+So, being the ones who know the ultimate target, they guide the development process accordingly.

 Solution architect certification